-Monks have been drinking tea for thousands of years to maintain a state of “mindful alertness” during long periods of meditation.
-But only in the last few years have studies shed light on why tea has this effect on the mind.
-The two elements responsible for this are caffeine and L-theanine, and it is the combination of the two that makes tea unique from any other drink.
+Monks have been drinking tea for so many years to keep a state of “mindful alertness” during long times of meditating.
+But only in the last couple of years have studies shed light on why tea has this effect on the mind.
+The two elements in charge of this are caffeine and L-theanine, and it is the combination of the two that makes tea unique from any other drink.

 Spare Me the Science: What L-theanine and Caffeine can do for the Mind